FIFA 22 ratings: Ronaldo, Kane and De Bruyne headline Premier League's best players

 Ronaldo's Manchester United team-mate Bruno Fernandes joins De Bruyne and Kante among the midfield options with the Portuguese playmaker earning an 88 rating.

-The defense, meanwhile, is made up of a trio of Liverpool stars with Andy Robertson (87), Virgil van Dijk (89) and Trent Alexander-Arnold (87) included.
+The defence, meanwhile, is made up of a trio of Liverpool stars with Andy Robertson (87), Virgil van Dijk (89) and Trent Alexander-Arnold (87) included.

 In goal is Ederson, with the Manchester City goalkeeper earning an 89 rating after helping guide the club to the Premier League title last season.